imfd-stroemungsmechanik/introduction-into-cfd/5_diffusor/1_preprocessing.md

 $$ k_\text{in} = 1.5 I_\text{in} |U_\text{in}|^2 $$

-This estimate is calculated by the `turbulentIntensityKineticEnergyInlet` boundary condition with one additional entry `intensity`, which stands for the turbulent intensity $$I_\text{t}$$ and is set to 0.01, which stands for a low turbulent intensity of 1\,%.
+This estimate is calculated by the `turbulentIntensityKineticEnergyInlet` boundary condition with one additional entry `intensity`, which sets the turbulent intensity $$I_\text{t}$$ to 0.01, which stands for a low turbulent intensity of 1 %.
+At the walls, an all-$$y^+$$ wall function approach is used, which computes the effect of the turbulent boundary layer onto the turbulent kinetic energy.
+The boundary type is therefore set to `kqRWallFunction`.
+Finally, at the outlet a patch normal zero gradient boundary condition is used.

+The complete `boundaryField` entry for the turbulent kinetic energy looks as follows:

 ```
 boundaryField